johnmburt/johnmburt.github.io/SageMaker_dog_breed_id_API.md

 ![Dog mosaic](https://github.com/johnmburt/johnmburt.github.io/blob/master/images/projects/dog_id_validation_confusions.png)

-Looking at some comparison images from each class is helpful way to track down the cause of the error: most of the images classified "Eskimo dog" are actually huskies and malamutes: this is a labeling error.
+Looking at some comparison images from each class is helpful way to track down the cause of the error: most of the images labeled "Eskimo dog" are actually huskies and malamutes: this is a labeling error.

 ![Dog mosaic](https://github.com/johnmburt/johnmburt.github.io/blob/master/images/projects/dog_id_validation_confusions_examples.png)